6 Comic Heroes Who Could Exist Today

 Could he exist?
 I think with the exception of his cape... absolutely.
 No one fights well in a cape.
 His protege, Dick Grayson, had the right idea by ditching the cape and suiting up with Kevlar.

-It is very much like Sheldon Cooper said, "with enough time, resources, and dedication" he probably could.
+It is very much like Sheldon Cooper said, "with enough time, resources, and dedication" he probably could be Batman.
 You would need to understand that the time and resources would be extensive.
 The billions of dollars that Bruce Wayne has inherited and built upon was the perfect financial resource for a life long war against crime.

 Bruce Wayne's crime-fighting expertise took the better part of a decade and a half to perfect.
 He did most of his "internship" abroad among many mentors - each was the best in what they had to offer.
 A master thief, a master of disguise, a master of gymnastics, several masters of combat in different disciplines, a master of forensic science, and several others.